-So how have we got around this National Park walking safari restriction?
+So how did we ourselves get around this National Park walking safari restriction?

 The solution lies in the fact that, comparatively recently, a number of Conservancies have been established, quite independent of the National Park system.
 Often these Conservancies represent land previously used by, for example, the local Maasai tribespeople, but now leased to camp operators, to their mutual benefit.
 Often these Conservancies are actually attached to National Parks – as in the Maasai Mara – or may instead be totally free-standing.
 However the big difference, from our point of view, is that there are no irksome government restrictions placed on these areas – and therefore walking safaris (together with night drives etc) can freely take place here.